Future-Trees/hello-world/README.md

 # hello-world
-created to supplement the Flatiron Bootcamp Prep Tutorial Intro to Github challenge
+Created to supplement the Flatiron Bootcamp Prep Tutorial Intro to Github challenge

 On this edit I want to wave hello and not just state it in text based english!
 Learning coding has sparked my imagination and calmed my nerves by giving a new stressful joy to explore!